-This article describes how to set up and configure your live chat solution through the administration portal (released October 2020).
-If you are using our previous chat solution you must relate to another article found here: https://help.puzzel.com/product-documents/technical-specs/web-chat-setup-and-configuration.
+This article describes how to set up and configure your live web chat solution through the administration portal (released October 2020).
+If you are using Puzzel's legacy chat solution you must relate to another article found here: https://help.puzzel.com/product-documents/technical-specs/web-chat-setup-and-configuration.

 Both the old and new chat solution will be available in parallel for a while ahead, but the current end goal is that all customers use the new chat solution within the end of 2021.

-Our new chat solution uses Azure to make the chat application loader available for downloading to the web sites.
-The Azure location is "Europe West".
-Newer Puzzel contracts include Microsoft as a sub-processor, but older contracts will need this to be added manually.
-Before using the new chat solution, be sure to coordinate with compliance and security teams to ensure that documentation is updated including the data processing agreement (DPA) with Puzzel.
+Newer Puzzel contracts include Microsoft as a sub-processor, but for older contracts this will need to be added manually.
+Before using the new chat solution, be sure to coordinate with your compliance and security teams to ensure that documentation is updated including the data processing agreement (DPA) with Puzzel.

 Also be aware that the IP-addresses used for communication with the Puzzel services will be different for services in Azure.
 Customers will need to ensure that any firewall restrictions in place are updated to allow access to the service.